If you’re wondering how to deal with no emotional care and support from your husband, you’re in the right place.

 If he’s always been emotionally distant since you’ve known him, the chances are that the problem goes way back to his childhood or a traumatic event that happened before you met.

-8. Does Your Husband Lack Emotional Intelligence?
+8. Understand If Your Husband Lacks Emotional Intelligence

-A lack of emotional intelligence can stem from a mental health problem or poor parenting.
+A lack of emotional intelligence can stem from a mental problem or poor parenting.
 More serious mental health problems will need to be diagnosed by psychologists or psychiatrists.

-A therapist or relationship coach will refer a client to one of these professionals if they deem it necessary.
+A family therapist or relationship coach will refer a client to one of these professionals if they deem it necessary.

 9. Lack Of Emotional Support In Childhood